51Degrees/device-detection-node/readme.md

 These options all use the same evidence and property names so can be swapped out as needed.

+### Installation

+Using NPM call:

+`npm install fiftyone.devicedetection`

+Or to install from this repository run:

+`npm install fiftyone.devicedetection/`

+This will build also build the native modules.

 ### On-Premise
 When running on-premise, two detection methods are supported.